 Red Sparrow is the brainchild of co-owner and chef Michael Craig, last seen at vego Mex joint Trippy Taco.
 Together with his partner and Red Sparrow co-owner Shelley Scott, Craig (who is vegan) has spent innumerable hours perfecting his very own mock cheeses and meats, spurred on by the dream of enjoying the simple pleasures of pizza, chips and beer like everyone else.

 Veganism just got less preachy, more peachy.
-Owners Mo Wyse and chef Shannon Martinez are pushing Spanish/Latin American vegan eats and horchata highballs at this new punk of a Fitzroy diner – which makes Smith and Daughters one hot meatless tamale.
+Owners Mo Wyse and chef Shannon Martinez are now pushing Italian vegan eats like "oxtail" ragu and creamy, slightly sweet ricotta on pizza fritte at this new punk of a Fitzroy diner.
+Diehard curd lovers: prepare to be impressed.